 Here is a video that shows an example of an exciting and beatiful hiking on a national park’s trail:

 I’m no fitness guru, but I know for sure that suddenly pushing your physical limits will not make you lose weight in an instant.
 You need to know what you are capable of at the moment.
 In the future, you may challenge yourself even further.
 Right now, however, be real with yourself – how many miles can you actually trek?
 Maybe go for a long walk in your neighborhood, test yourself before planning a lengthy hike.
 Fatigue can undermine the enjoyment of your solo hike.
+There are many types of hiking, choose the one that suits you the most.
 Also, there is a difference between hiking in the morning and in the evening – find out what the best time to hike is.

 Facing the Psychological Aspects